July 2020 Post

-5 Tips to Keep Your Lawn Gorgeous This Winter
+5 Tips to Keep Your Lawn Gorgeous This Summer

 The 5 Tips

-I. For cool season grasses, apply a fertilizer in late fall or early winter before the first freeze.
-This will allow a consistent sharing of nutrients underground throughout the winter, especially potassium and other root-focused fertilizers.
+I. For cool season grasses, apply a fertilizer in late spring or early summer.
+This will allow a consistent sharing of nutrients underground throughout the season, especially nitrogen and potassium and other root-focused fertilizers.

 5. If you have a problem with voles or moles, who thrive on grass roots as they tunnel under the surface, consider an outdoor cat!
 Also outdoor natural barriers and pest repellents can help in keeping voles and moles out of your yard.